Editor’s note: If you’re looking for information on a newer Acura RDX, we’ve published an updated review: 2019 Acura RDX Review.

 What We Don’t

-Pricey; missing some key features, such as a panoramic sunroof and heated rear seats; no high-mileage hybrid or diesel option
+Pricey, missing some key features such as a panoramic sunroof and a blind spot monitoring system, no high-mileage hybrid or diesel option

-The 2016 Acura RDX is powered by a 279-horsepower 3.5-liter V6 teamed with a 6-speed automatic transmission.
+The 2015 Acura RDX is powered by a 273-horsepower 3.5-liter V6 teamed with a 6-speed automatic transmission.
 Acura’s Active Cylinder Management system lets this engine run on six, four or three cylinders, depending on the need for power.
 The 6-speed automatic transmission goes about its business without notice, but if you are so inclined, you can shift gears yourself with the steering-wheel-mounted shift paddles.

 Standard Features & Options

-The front-wheel-drive RDX ($36,190) includes a power moonroof, 18-inch alloy wheels, heated outside mirrors, auto on/off headlights, an 8-way power front driver’s seat with power lumbar support, a 4-way power passenger seat, leather seat trim, heated front seats, LED headlights, dual-zone automatic climate control, hill-start assist, cruise control, keyless access with push-button starting, a tilt-telescopic steering column, a 360-watt 7-speaker sound system, Bluetooth, a rear backup camera and the Active Noise Cancellation system.
+The front-wheel-drive RDX ($35,790) includes a power moonroof, 18-inch alloy wheels, heated outside mirrors, auto on/off headlights, an 8-way power front driver’s seat with power lumbar support, a 4-way power passenger seat, leather seat trim, heated front seats, dual-zone automatic climate control, cruise control, keyless access with push-button starting, a tilt-telescopic steering column, a 360-watt 7-speaker sound system, Bluetooth, a rear backup camera and the Active Noise Control interior-noise cancellation system.

-The RDX with the Technology package ($39,490) brings a blind spot monitoring system, rear cross-traffic alert, the AcuraLink satellite communications system, voice-activated navigation with real-time traffic and weather updates, SMS text messaging, GPS-linked climate control, and the ELS premium sound system with 410 watts, 10 speakers, DVD audio, Dolby Pro Logic II and 15 gigabytes of hard-drive music storage.
+The RDX with the Technology package ($39,490) brings the AcuraLink satellite communications system, voice-activated navigation with real-time traffic and weather updates, SMS text messaging, GPS-linked climate control, and the ELS premium sound system with 410 watts, 10 speakers, DVD audio, Dolby Pro Logic II and 15 gigabytes of hard-drive music storage.

-All-wheel drive adds another $1,400 to the bottom line of each version.
+All-wheel drive adds another $1,400 to the bottom line of either version.

 The GPS-linked, solar-sensing dual-zone climate control system seemed a bit gimmicky and didn’t provide any noticeable benefit to cabin comfort.
 Credit goes to Acura for adding the automatic 3-flash turn-signal function for lane changes to the RDX.
 This is a handy feature that remains uncommon among Asian vehicles, although American and European brands have embraced it for some time now.